Sephira

 Sephira also known as Sephira - The Irish Rock Violinists are an Irish band consisting of sisters Joyce and Ruth O'Leary, who both play the violin and provide vocals.

 They released their debut album Believe in 2006.
 Its style is classical crossover with traditional Irish influences.

-Background
+Early life and education

-The O'Leary sisters are from Carrickmacross, County Monaghan, Ireland.
-They started studying violin in early childhood: Joyce at two and a half and Ruth at six.
+The sisters are from Carrickmacross, County Monaghan, Ireland.

+They started studying violin in early childhood: Joyce at two years of age and a half and Ruth at six.
 Joyce performed in the National Concert Hall, Dublin aged just three, playing a Bach minuet.
 She was named Ireland's Most Promising Violinist when she was nine.